totalnoMartina/aromatic-experience/README.md

 # Deployment Steps

-This website is deployed on Github for Front End and on Heroku for Backend. --> write this better
+This website is deployed on Github for Front End and on Heroku for Backend

 **How to fork this GitHub Repository**